LogtalkDotOrg/logtalk3/library/expecteds/NOTES.md

 About
 -----

-This library provides an implementation of *expected term references* with an API that is inspired by the `optional` library and C++ standardization proposals for an `Expected<T>` type.
-An expected term reference is an opaque term that either contains a term or contains some information about why the expected term is not present.
-Expected term references provide an alternative to generating an exception (or a failure) when something unexpected happens when asking for a term.
-This allows e.g. separating the code that retrieves or constructs terms from the code that processes them, which is then free to deal if necessary and at its convenience with any unexpected events.
+This library provides an implementation of *expected terms* with an API that is inspired by the `optional` library and C++ standardization proposals for an `Expected<T>` type.
+An expected term is an opaque term that either contains an expected value or an error informing why the expected value is not present.
+Expected terms provide an alternative to generating an exception (or a failure) when something unexpected happens when asking for a value.
+This allows e.g. separating the code that constructs expected terms from the code that processes them, which is then free to deal if necessary and at its convenience with any unexpected events.

 API documentation